ceparman/addInDemo/README.md

----
-title: "R Package addinDemo - Bringing the Code to the Data"
+# R Package addinDemo - Bringing the Code to the Data"
-output:
-  html_document
----